sguox002/leetcode/review/math1.md

     }
 ```

-914. X of a Kind in a Deck of Cards
+### 914. X of a Kind in a Deck of Cards
-count card number for each number and find the gcd>1
+count card number for each number and find the gcd>1<br/>
-gcd for a list of number is the gcd of the gcd with the numnber
+gcd for a list of number is the gcd of the gcd with the numnber<br/>
 ```cpp
     bool hasGroupsSizeX(vector<int>& deck) {
         unordered_map<int, int> count;